 The point of crowdfunding is to maximize the power of small to mid-sized donations.
-You might be surprised at how quickly they can add up!
-Plus, due to the difficult economic circumstances, smaller donations might be all that your donors are able to give at the time being.
+You might be surprised at how quickly these can add up!

-eCards are similar to the traditional postcard, only distributed and consumed digitally instead.
-You might send a postcard to a family member or friend when you’ve done something exciting that you’d like to share, or simply to let them know that you’re thinking of them.
+eCards are similar to a traditional postcard, but they’re distributed and consumed digitally instead.
+You might send a postcard to a family member or friend when you’ve done something exciting that you’d like to share or simply to let them know that you’re thinking of them.

-For a nonprofit eCard campaign, the idea is to provide your supporters with the opportunity to share their love of your organization’s work with their own personal networks.
+For a nonprofit eCard campaign, the goal is to provide your supporters with the opportunity to share their love of your organization’s work with their own personal networks.
 Here’s how the process works:

-- A supporter decides to participate in your eCard campaign.
+- Your supporter decides to participate in your eCard campaign.

 - That individual selects which eCard image they want to send, and customizes the eCard with their own subject line and message.

-- Then, they input their friends’ or family members’ email address(es).
+- Then, they enter their friends’ or family members’ email address(es).

-- Finally, the individual fills out the payment information and any other required fields and submits the eCard, simultaneously sending messages of support to their network and donating to your organization.
+- Finally, the individual fills out their payment information and any other required fields and submits the eCard, simultaneously sending messages of support to their network and donating to your organization.

 As you can see, an eCard campaign is both a fantastic digital fundraising idea and an opportunity to expand your base of support to reach new potential donors.
 Not only do you receive the payment for each eCard, but you also receive the intangible value of your current supporters spreading the word on your behalf.
 It’s a win-win!

 6 Stellar Digital Fundraising Ideas

 While there are surely thousands of effective digital fundraising ideas to choose from, we’ve narrowed it down to five of our favorites here.

 Don’t forget your website!
 Regardless of the type of digital fundraiser you decide to host, your campaign should always link back to your nonprofit website in one way or another.
 With that in mind, it’s of utmost importance that your website is well-designed and up-to-date.